Content Firewall

 Related Terms

-- AI SlopGeneric, voiceless content produced by AI systems without brand governance.
-The opposite of deterministic content infrastructure.
+- AI SlopGeneric, indistinct content produced by AI systems without brand governance.
+The opposite of content shipped through a Foundrkit and firewall.

 - Deterministic ContentContent produced by systems that yield the same brand-aligned output for the same input, every time.
 Opposite of probabilistic AI generation.

-- Brand Voice DriftThe measurable divergence between a brand's stated voice and its produced content over time, especially across channels.
+- Brand Language DriftThe measurable divergence between a brand's stated language and the content that actually ships, especially across channels and contributors.

 Skills That Address This